Prithivi26/Healthcare_Analysis_PowerBI/README.md

-#   Healthcare Power BI Dashboard
+#   Healthcare Analysis

-This project presents a **Power BI dashboard** that analyzes healthcare-related data to deliver meaningful insights into patient demographics, medical trends, and operational performance.
+##  Project Description
+This Healthcare Dashboard is built using Power BI to monitor and analyze hospital waiting list data over time.
+It helps healthcare professionals and administrators identify patient backlog trends, analyze case types, and optimize resource allocation based on specialty demand.

 ##   Dashboard Overview